Listening Post

 “Carefully we take a step forward, pulling back branches, aware that each movement is thunderous to the ants below.
 And then as if the forest forgot we were there, a sound returns that captures our attention —a loud whistle.
 Aha!
 As we focus our eyes, we see it there on a log at the river’s edge, as yellow as a number 2 pencil and with inky black spots.
 It’s the rare Panamanian Golden Frog, the national animal of Panama.
 For such a tiny frog of only 3 1/2 inches, it sure makes a loud call as it searches for a mate.
 It’s very different from the green frogs I see back home.
 We are lucky to have snuck up on it.
 But that is how you find a frog, isn’t it?
 You are quiet, you wait, and you listen for its call.”

-A fictional excerpt from “Listen,” a letter on frogs of the Panamanian Rainforest - Rachel Osborne
+A excerpt from fictional “Listen,” a letter on frogs of the Panamanian Rainforest - Rachel Osborne

 The Sound Around Us